FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 - Ethnicity: *difference from Tribe not yet articulated*
 - Heimat: a place, often as a disambiguation of family name or lineage.
 Tribe suggests group identity, not geography
 - Affiliation: generally by choice or appointment, while tribe generally indicates something assigned to a person at birth
+- Bürgerort: a place, often as a disambiguation of family name or lineage.
+Tribe suggests group identity, not geography

 ### Used